quicwg/base-drafts/draft-ietf-quic-transport.md

 It is possible that retaining many ACK Ranges could cause an ACK frame to become too large.
 A receiver can discard unacknowledged ACK Ranges to limit ACK frame size, at the cost of increased retransmissions from the sender.
-This is necessary if an ACK frame would be too large to fit in a packet, however receivers MAY also limit ACK frame size further to preserve space for other frames or to limit the capacity that acknowledgments consume.
+This is necessary if an ACK frame would be too large to fit in a packet.
+Receivers MAY also limit ACK frame size further to preserve space for other frames or to limit the capacity that acknowledgments consume.

 A receiver MUST retain an ACK Range unless it can ensure that it will not